Frequently asked questions about the Revitalising Newcastle program:

 City centre bus changes came into effect on Sunday 10 September 2017.
 Hunter Street buses are being diverted at Union Street.
 Customers travelling east of Union Street will now travel on King and Watt streets, with the exception of routes 106 and 107, which will use Honeysuckle Drive and Wharf Road.
 Download the bus changes flyer here.
 Plan your trip at newcastletransport.info

 How many parking spaces will be lost as a result of construction and the light rail?

 Building light rail and the Newcastle Interchange will impact around 280 parking spaces, which is 2.45% of the more than 11,000 parking spaces available in the city centre.
 At the same time, the NSW Government is giving Novocastrians real choices about how they travel and viable alternatives to using their car.

-Light rail will provide frequent, comfortable and reliable transport, transforming the way people move around the city centre, with services running every 7.5 minutes during peak hours.
+Light rail will provide frequent, comfortable and reliable transport, transforming the way people move around the city centre, with services running regularly during peak hours.

 Light rail forms part of an integrated transport solution critical to Newcastle's reinvention as a modern, vibrant city.
 A new transport operator, Newcastle Transport, will overhaul bus and ferry timetables in 2018 and will operate light rail from early 2019.
 Customers in Newcastle are set to enjoy better transport services than ever before.

 Looking ahead, not addressing parking in a proactive way puts Newcastle at risk of growing traffic congestion and frustrated commuters.
 Evidence shows that car parking works best when integrated and aligned with broader transport initiatives, which is why the NSW Government developed a Newcastle City Centre Parking Strategy to help set a future direction for Newcastle City Council to consider as it plans how parking is managed in the city in future.